areeeih/Image-Loader-Extraction/README.md

 * FILE able to read images.
 * FILE able to extract raw byte data of images.
 * FILE able to print byte data into .txt file.

+LOG #1.1
+* Checking images format which are PNG, JPG, BMP